Interpersonal Skills: 10 Ways to Improve at Work

 P: I am excited for your book to come out.
 I wanted to ask you about the concept of hierarchy of communication.
 How self-talk impacts everything that we do.
 Tell us specifically in your book how language plays a role.

 Dr: It’s simply how language creates our inner feelings, emotions and our self-talk.
 We are either growing or we are dying.
 So it’s the struggle I see with people.
-Faith verses fear type of thing.
+Faith versus fear type of thing.
 When people use language like I am a failure and I can’t succeed, that creates the fear factor.
 It creates a protective effect within our body and we shut down the overall growth factor but we become into that fight or flight response.
 We talked about this before, when emotions run high, intellect goes low.
 Then it shuts down our immune system.
 Then it releases the cortisol from our adrenal system.
 It’s just in the protective mode.
-So there is no energy creation during that process.
+So there is no energy created during that process.
 If you are going with more of a process where I am controlling the meaning to make it empowering meaning I am able to transform that energy and continue with those positive thoughts.

 P: Through your book, you are teaching people how to achieve this.
 Yes?

 Dr: You know what is amazing.
 It’s as simple as driving a car with a stick shift.
 The first time you get in and put it in first gear.
 You let off the clutch perfectly and you drove smoothly.
-Ha ha ha….No I actually went over a two foot embankment and almost ran over a truck.
+Ha ha ha….No I actually went over a two-foot embankment and almost ran over a truck.
 My father made me get back in and drive it immediately, what a great gift.
 The thing is now, over time as I exercise that emotional muscle, it’s just become who I am.
 How I am able to show up.
 Again, we all start where we are.
 There is a beautiful place to be.
 Just continue to visualize where you want to go.
-Live with solution and measure results and keep building that muscle.
+Live with solutions and measure results and keep building that muscle.
 It is an easy thing to do when you look at it as a fun playful process.
 You can think, I am just changing my shirt here.
 The reticular activating system, once we become aware of it consciously, our conscious mind helps us scan that.
 Focusing on what you want plays a huge role.
 On the flip side, I will joke around and say to my clients, whatever you do, we are going to get series, I will put on my serious face: Don’t think of a blue monkey.
 They look at me like I am crazy.
 I said, don’t you think about it.
 They laughed because they did.
 My point was to show them that even though I told them not to think about it, they went ahead and did it anyway.
 I tell people about the pattern.
 Saying I don’t want this and I don’t want that….you will get what you don’t want.
 If you don’t have an idea of where you are going any road will get you there.

 P: It’s time to take a break.
 Stay tuned as we get into more depth of language.